 Fundamental Analysis is a vast subject which starts right from reading Annual Reports and sector reports to analyzing financial statement to the valuation of the company.
 It’s better to get proper education on fundamental analysis, equity valuation, and financial planning.
 You can opt for a Fundamental Analysis course on Elearnmarkets.com

 3. Read annual report of companies

 There can be no better piece of information about a company than annual reports.
-It may look like a collection of pages which companies sends at the end of the year and reading it may seem to be a time consuming and a boring job.
-However it is a very valuable piece of information about a particular company.
+It may look like a collection of pages which companies send at the end of the year and reading it may seem to be a time consuming and a boring job.
+However, it is a very valuable piece of information about a particular company.
 In the annual report, the company’s management discusses the important aspects about the company like industry performance, its vision for the long term, opportunities and threats faced by the company, company’s historical performance etc.

 Some of the important things which we need to focus while reading the annual report includes-

 b.
 Financial highlights- It gives a snapshot of the performance of the company.